thedynamiclinker/sudocode/mnt/sinai.md

 ![[proto-sinaitic-decipherment-03.jpg]]

-The Author of dreams need not be skilled
+The Author of dreams need not be skilled,

 ![[proto-sinaitic-decipherment-04.jpg]]